-Learn modern cloud-native cybersecurity skills and advance your software career with a new program built in collaboration with Chronicle.
-Enroll today!
+Learn modern cloud-native cybersecurity skills and advance your software career with a new course built in collaboration with Chronicle.
+Learn more today!

-The launch of this program represents a critical step forward in the battle against global cybercrime.
 Through our cross-industry collaboration with Chronicle, we are creating something desperately needed in our world today—cybersecurity training that can stay ahead of the threats.
-In this new program, Chronicle’s bleeding-edge expertise at applying planet-scale computing and analytics to security operations, and Udacity’s agile and dynamic learning platform, combine to offer a compact and groundbreaking training opportunity found nowhere else in the world.
+Chronicle’s bleeding-edge expertise at applying planet-scale computing and analytics to security operations, combined with Udacity’s agile and dynamic learning platform, makes for a compact training opportunity that is regrettably still rare in our digital world.

-The time is right for this program, and there has never been a greater need for new talent to enter this field.
+The time is right for learning opportunities of this kind, and there has never been a greater need for new talent to enter this field:

 “In this day and age, when our reliance on networked systems is higher than ever and the gap between talent and demand is growing faster and faster, cross-industry collaboration is critical to the future of our society.
 The time to address this problem is now, and this partnership with Udacity will take us one step closer to achieving our common goal.” —Mike Wiacek, Co-Founder, CSO, Chronicle